radoradevdev/sample-vue3/README.md

 ### Strongly suggested to install MongoDb Atlas extension in VSCode.
 For the database you will only need one cluster with one collection inside, called users.

+### Rename .env to .env.local and put all your env keys there.
+Production keys should be in Netlify
+For the database you will only need one cluster with one collection inside, called users.